Competitive Data-Structure Dynamization: Introduction

 \item[\emph{LSM.}] Each item is a timestamped key/value pair with an expiration time.
 Given a subset $S$ of items, the set of \emph{non-redundant} items in $S$, denoted $\nonred S$, consists of those that have no newer item in $S$ with the same key.
 The cost of building a component $S$ at time $t$, denoted $\wt_t(S)$, is redefined as the sum, over all non-redundant items $x$ in $S$, of the item weight $\wt(x)$, or the weight of the tombstone item for $x$ if $x$ has expired.
 The latter weight must be at most $\wt(x)$.
-Items with the same key may have different weights, and must have distinct timestamps.
+Items with the same key may have different weights, must have distinct timestamps, and can occur in different components.
 For any two items $x\in \inp_t$ and $x'\in\inp_{t'}$ with $t<t'$, the timestamp of $x$ must be less than the timestamp of $x'$.
-This variant applies to LSM systems.
+This variant applies to LSM systems.\footnote {LSM systems delete tombstone items during full merges (i.e., when building a component $S=\univ t$ at time $t$).
+This is not captured by the LSM model here, but is captured by the following \emph{general} model.
+See Section~\ref{sec: variations}.}